uiua-lang/uiua/site/blog/a-uiua-type-system-text.md

 ## Prior Art

 This is not a new problem in dynamically-typed languages.
 Many of the prominent dynamic languages have systems for *gradual* types: opt-in type checking for the parts of the code that really need it.
-This generally comes in the form of either some tooling-supported type specification stynax (JSDoc, Python types, LDoc, etc) or a full superset language (TypeScript, Luau, etc).
+This generally comes in the form of either some tooling-supported type specification syntax (JSDoc, Python types, LDoc, etc) or a full super-set language (TypeScript, Luau, etc).

 While the specifics of each of these systems can vary, the user interacts with most type systems in a similar way: they specify input and/or output types, and the compiler/interpreter/tooling uses that information to check types and compile/runtime and/or show the types in documentation.
 This is a useful mode of interaction, and any potential Uiua type system should support both type checking and type documentation.